zapkub/react-in-a-nutshell/README.md

 # Agenda

 ## Introduction
-### Brief history of Front-end development in speed of light
+### Brief history of Front-end development with speed of light
 - Javascript ES2015
 - DOM is everywhere
 - Legacy way communication and Asynchronous call